liriliri/licia/README.md

 console.log(uuid()); // -> 0e3b84af-f911-4a55-b78a-cedf6f0bd815
 ```

+There is also an online tool to build a customized utility library, check [here](http://eustia.liriliri.io/builder.html).

 ## Submitting New Modules

 Unable to find one suitable?
 Fork it on GitHub, add the module and submit a pull